 Relationship conflicts can be caused due to various reasons.
 Let us discuss a few common ones.

-- Lack of intimacy: When either of the partners feels that they are not comfortable sharing their emotions or feelings with their partner, conflicts may arise due to misunderstandings.
+- Lack of intimacy: When either one of the partners feels that they are not comfortable sharing their emotions or feelings with their partner, conflicts may arise due to misunderstandings.
 Lack of emotional intimacy can make it difficult for the couple to have meaningful conversations.

 - Dominance: Conflicts may also arise when one partner is overbearing and causes the other partner to feel undermined or insignificant.
 It may become difficult to manage the power dynamics in the relationship, leading to disagreements and resentment.